kbshal/Anytranslate/README.md

 ## About

 This is a API wrapper for Google Translate.
-This project was inspired from [google trans](https://pypi.org/project/googletrans/)

 ## How to use?
 You can use this program by running following commands